 - the mother of the groom, then

-- the stepmother of the bride or stepmother of the groom can choose.
+- the stepmother of the bride or the stepmother of the groom can decide.

 A bride may have suggestions for what style and color might be appropriate, but she can’t dictate.